kevinvalenciaa/kevinvalenciaa/README.md

 ## 🚀 My Recent Activity
 - 💻 Enhancing my full-stack development skills
-- 🤖 Working with QMIND to develop a Reinforcement Learning Model
+- 🤖 Developing Voyentra AI
 <!--- Currently working towards improving my skills in ReactJS and NextJS to develop a full-stack web application in the future--->

 ## 🌐 Connect With Me: